MicrosoftDocs/azure-devops-docs/docs/project/wiki/wiki-markdown-guidance.md

 > [!NOTE]
 > Most HTML tags and fontawesome aren't supported in the Mermaid diagram syntax.
 Mermaid isn't supported in the Internet Explorer browser.
+>
-> This feature is only support in azure devops services (not in Azure Devops Server)
+> This feature is supported only in Azure DevOps Services (not in Azure DevOps Server).

 ::: moniker-end